Protestantism

 Protestantism is divided into various denominations on the basis of theology and ecclesiology.
 Protestants adhere to the concept of an invisible church, in contrast to the Catholic, the Eastern Orthodox Church, the Oriental Orthodox Churches, the Assyrian Church of the East, and the Ancient Church of the East, which all understand themselves as the only original church—the "one true church"—founded by Jesus Christ (though certain Protestant denominations, including historic Lutheranism, hold to this position).
 A majority of Protestants (Note: In 2011, the Pew Research Center estimated that there were 800,640,000 Protestants.
 Of these, 61.8%, or 494,795.520 people, were members of the largest Protestant denominational families.
-This includes: 10.8 Historical pentecostal churches (86,469,120 people),10.6% (84,867,840 people) Anglican, 9.7% (77,662,080 people) Lutheran, 9% (72,057,600 people) Baptist, 7.5% (60,048,000 people) Presbyterian/Reformed/Congregational (7% Presbyterian/Reformed, or 56,044,800 people and 0.5%, or 4,003,200 people, Congregational), 7.2% (57,646,080 people) United Church, 3.4% (27,221,760 people) Methodist, 2.7% (21,617,280 people) Adventist, 0.5% (4,003,200 people) Brethren, 0.3% (2,401,920 people) Salvation Army and 0.1% (80,0640 people) Moravians.) are members of a handful of Protestant denominational families; Adventists, Anabaptists, Anglicans/Episcopalians, Baptists, Calvinist/Reformed, (Note: This branch was first called Calvinism by Lutherans who opposed it, but many find the word Reformed to be more descriptive.
+This includes: 10.8 Historical pentecostal churches (86,469,120 people),10.6% (84,867,840 people) Anglican, 9.7% (77,662,080 people) Lutheran, 9% (72,057,600 people) Baptist, 7.5% (60,048,000 people) Presbyterian/Reformed/Congregational (7% Presbyterian/Reformed, or 56,044,800 people and 0.5%, or 4,003,200 people, Congregational), 7.2% (57,646,080 people) United Church, 3.4% (27,221,760 people) Methodist, 2.7% (21,617,280 people) Adventist, 0.5% (4,003,200 people) Brethren, 0.3% (2,401,920 people) Salvation Army and 0.1% (80,0640 people) Moravians.) are members of a handful of Protestant denominational families; Anglicans/Episcopalians, Baptists, Calvinist/Reformed, (Note: This branch was first called Calvinism by Lutherans who opposed it, but many find the word Reformed to be more descriptive.
 It includes Presbyterianism, Congregationalism, many of united and uniting churches, as well as historic Continental Reformed churches in France, Switzerland, the Netherlands, Germany, Hungary, and elsewhere.)
-Lutherans, Methodists, Moravians, Pentecostals, Plymouth Brethren, Presbyterians, Quakers and Waldensians.
-Nondenominational, charismatic and independent churches are also on the rise, having recently expanded rapidly throughout much of the world, and can be considered to be a large part of Protestantism broadly speaking.
+Lutherans, Methodists and Moravians.
+Furthermore, Adventists, Pentecostals, Quakers, Plymouth Brethren, independent churches also known as Nondenominational Christianity, and Charismatic Christianity can also be considered part of Protestantism broadly speaking.
+Independent/Non-Denominational churches are on the rise, having recently expanded rapidly throughout much of the world.
 These various movements, collectively labeled "popular Protestantism" (Note: A flexible term; defined as all forms of Protestantism with the notable exception of the historical denominations deriving from the Protestant Reformation.) by scholars such as Peter L. Berger, have been called one of the contemporary world's most dynamic religious movements.

-Strictly speaking however, Protestantism refers only to denominations which came directly during the Protestant Reformation, which does not include later branches such as Non-denominational Christianity and more.
-In 2004, Hans Hillerbrand estimated a total Protestant population of 833,457,000, while a report by Gordon-Conwell Theological Seminary estimated 628,862,000 Protestants in early 2025.
+Historically speaking however, Protestantism includes only the denominations that emerged directly during the Protestant Reformation, thus excluding any denomination that emerged after this period.
+In 2004, Hans Hillerbrand estimated a total Protestant population of 833,457,000, while the World Christian Database estimated 637,856,000 Protestants and 426,370,000 Independents (mostly non-denominational Pentecostals who do not self-identify as Protestants) in early 2026.